sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-events/events.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: Metrics data points are not included in events retrieved with `sensuctl event info` &mdash; these events include text output rather than a set of metrics points.
+**NOTE**: Metrics data points are not included in events retrieved with `sensuctl event info` &mdash; these events include check output text rather than a set of metrics points.
 {{% /notice %}}

 With both the `list` and `info` commands, you can specify an [output format][18] using the `--format` flag: